Apollo2d/Apollo_env_install/README.md

 MIT

 # P.S
-Welcome students in NJUPT join Apollo club to enjoy games.
+Welcome students in NJUPT come to Apollo club and enjoy games.